 The LGDS considers the systematic evaluation of social development policy in order to periodically review compliance with the social objectives of the programmes, goals and actions of the Social Development Policy.
-For this purpose, the National Council for the Evaluation Social Development (CONEVAL) was created.
+For this purpose, the National Council for the Evaluation of Social Development Policy (CONEVAL) was created.
 The Law governs all social programmes and activities of the institutions and sectors of society.